Elizabeth Connole-Pond, MSN, APRN, PMHNP-BC Biography

 Elizabeth is passionate in her field of psychiatry and has successfully helped clients recover from their addictions and mental health issues.
 She strives to be the voice for the most vulnerable populations to afford them an opportunity of hope and understanding.

-Elizabeth’s immediate goal is to pursue a Doctorate in Nursing.
+Elizabeth’s immediate goal is to complete a Doctorate in Nursing in 2023.